pcwinters/blog.lovewinters.net/src/blog/2019-05-02-act-three/index.md

 ### Logistics - February 10th - 11th

 A few important things happened on Sunday.
 It was clear that Auri's situation had escalated over the weekend.
-The chair of pediatrics at Duke replied to me that she was personally reaching out to Dr. Goldbach-Mansky, whom she had worked with in the past.
+The chair of pediatrics at Duke replied to me that she was personally reaching out to Dr. G, whom she had worked with in the past.
 She assured me, "please know we do understand the urgency to get her the right care."
 I didn't understand the gravity of her involvement and _almost_ kept pushing.
-Natalie's sister pointed out how significant this development was, and even Dr. Goldbach-Mansky expressed the same sentiment.
+Natalie's sister pointed out how significant this development was, and even Dr. G expressed the same sentiment.
 I kept my mouth shut and simply said thank you.
 I was in a _panic_ at the dinner table, wondering what was happening and whether this was going to be a breakthrough.
 I didn't eat.
 I just paced in the dining room.

 In the evening on Sunday, I also heard from another doctor elsewhere about the possibility of doing anti-JAK therapy.
 This felt like a backup plan, but I started signing authorization forms to send medical records and began a back and forth e-mail chain that kept me up until midnight.
 By the end of the weekend, we had arranged a clinic visit with Dr. K on Tuesday and were developing a promising lead.
 Monday was calm.
 I think I went to work, watched the clock, and hoped we would receive good news on Tuesday.